devnich/python-programming/README.md

 ## (Optional) Python produces informative error messages

-1. Python reports a syntax error when it can't understand the source of a program
+1. Python reports a syntax error when it can’t understand the source of a program

     ``` python
     name = 'Bob